Blameless Users in a Clean Room: Defining Copyright Protection for Generative Models: Introduction

 Our goal is to formalize such a guarantee---in a mathematically and legally rigorous way---and to study its feasibility.
 We're after ``provable copyright protection'' at deployment time, first studied by Vyas, Kakade, and Barak \cite{VyasKB23}.
 They propose \emph{near access-freeness} (NAF) as an answer.

-\paragraph{Our contributions} This paper establishes new foundations for provable copyright protection---foundations that are firmer both mathematically and legally than prior work. \begin{enumerate}[wide, labelwidth=0pt, labelindent=0pt] \item \textbf{We prove that \emph{near access-free} (NAF) models can enable verbatim copying.} NAF is the first (and only other) attempt at a mathematical definition intended to offer ``provable copyright protection'' for generative models~\cite{VyasKB23}.
+\paragraph{Our contributions} This paper establishes new foundations for provable copyright protection---foundations that are firmer both mathematically and legally than prior work. \begin{enumerate} \item \textbf{We prove that \emph{near access-free} (NAF) models can enable verbatim copying.} NAF is the first (and only other) attempt at a mathematical definition intended to offer ``provable copyright protection'' for generative models~\cite{VyasKB23}.
 The proof leverages NAF's lack of protection against multiple prompts or data-dependent prompts.

-\item \textbf{We define \emph{tainted models}, which enable users to reproduce verbatim training data} despite knowing nothing about the underlying dataset, a blatant failure of copy protection~(Section~\ref{sec:tainted}).
+\item \textbf{We define \emph{tainted models}, which enable users to reproduce verbatim training data} despite knowing nothing about the underlying dataset, a blatant failure of copyright protection~(Section~\ref{sec:tainted}).
 A meaningful definition of provable copyright protection must exclude tainted models.
 NAF does not.